Our office is open for in-person visits and procedures.

 - Removal of magazines, brochures, and other high contact items from waiting rooms

 - Ensuring patients have a credit card on file that can be charged to reduce time at check out and decrease contact with reception staff

-- Placement of acrylic barriers at reception desk
+- Placement of glass barriers at reception desk

 - Rooming patients as quickly as possible